 2. Cultivate customer loyalty

 Customer service is the one-to-one way to create long-term relationships with your customers.
 Your agents are the catalyst to cultivate customer loyalty for the long term.
-The way they talk & they interact with users can influence a customer’s behavior ten times more than a product copy.
+The way they talk & interact with users can influence a customer’s behavior ten times more than a product copy.

 Focus on providing real value fast but not forgetting the quality of the solutions.
 Customers want fast replies but not poor answers.
 It needs more and more great interactions to build loyal customers.